hustlehoff-dev/reactnative-firebase-appointment-app/README.md

-# EssaBarber - Mobile Appointment App
+# EssaBarber - Mobile Appointment App (Discontinued)

+////////////////////////
+X The project development as mobile app is discontinued.
+X X Developing it as a web application here: https://github.com/hustlehoff-dev/essabook-react-typescript-firebase-appointmentapp
+////////////////////////

 Essa Barber is my first commercial product, a mobile application designed for barbershop owners to manage client appointments efficiently.